 - Lack of concentration and poor short-term memory

 - Slurred speech

-Underage drinking can also have a number of serious, more immediate consequences.
-Teens who drink are more likely to:
+Underage drinking can have a number of serious, more immediate consequences.
+Teens who drink are at increased risk for:

-The New York State Zero Tolerance law applies to a person under age 21 who operates a motor vehicle with a blood alcohol concentration (BAC) of .02% or more but not more than .07%.
+The New York State Zero Tolerance law applies to a person under age 21 who operates a motor vehicle with a blood alcohol concentration (BAC) of .02% or more but less than .08%.

-If you refuse to take a breath test, you will be subject to a license revocation of at least one year.
+If you refuse to take a breath test, you will be subject to a fine and license revocation of at least one year.

 Impaired Driving Offenders